Purdue Football: George Karlaftis partners with Chipotle

 He said in the interview that his order usually contains those items, except with brown rice instead of white rice.

-Gon Freecs is the main character of the anime series, Hunter x Hunter.
+Gon Freecss is the main character of the anime series, Hunter x Hunter.

 “(He works hard, is dedicated and) wants to protect the people he loves,” Karlaftis said, while also wearing a sweatshirt with Shikamaru Nara, a character from Naruto.